nourankh1/IT-Security-Project-Spring-2025/README.md

 Tested with plaintext files and printed intermediate steps for clarity

-Assignment 2 – RSA Algorithm (Java)
+Assignment 2 – RSA Algorithm (Java) (Main,RSA,encryptedRSA.txt,message.txt,decryptedRSA)
 * Implemented RSA from scratch using BigInteger for key generation and modular math

 Key features: